Aleckster never forgot the day a pack of wolves attacked him.

 Curling up in a ball, Aleckster did his best to guard his neck and face.
 The wolf tore flesh and fabric from him in bloody shreds.
 The pain made him scream, but he would not give up.
 He crawled on his hands and legs to get away.
 Another wolf caught hold of his calf, ripping through muscle with its ferocious bite.

 Wailing in agony, Alecktser flailed as the other wolves closed in, enduring ever snap and bite.
 Amidst the adrenaline quickening his mind, he became keenly aware that he was about to die.
 And in the most painful way he could imagine.
 Fighting, he punched at a wolf and it clamped down on his wrist, snapping through the bones with a snarl and a shake.

-Somewhere in the chaos, an ethereal melody washed over the forest.
-In stark contrast to the carnage, Aleckster closed his eyes and listened.
+Somewhere in the carnage, an ethereal melody washed over the forest.
+Aleckster closed his eyes and listened.
 The hypnotic soprano lulled him to stillness and serenity like a dream.
 He laid still and opened his eyes.
 To his relief, the wolves stopped trying to eat him alive.
 In unison, they turned their heads to the trees.